advits4/AS_12052022/README.md

 ```bash
 npm start
 ```

+Read about how to install uvicorn [here](https://www.uvicorn.org).
+Install npm if not already available, learn about it [here](https://nodejs.org/en/download/package-manager/)

 The backend server host is coded as "http://127.0.0.1:8000/" in the react code (Change in the code if necessary).
 Make sure the application has proper write/create access to create the "storage" folder.